flutter/codelabs/dartpad_codelabs/src/getting_started_with_slivers/step_05/instructions.md

 ),
 ```

-Floating app bars also support a snap animation.
-This will snap the
+Floating app bars also support snap animation.
+This animation snaps
-app bar in and out of view as the users scrolls, rather than floating
+the `SliverAppBar` in and out of view as the user scrolls, rather than floating
 in with the user input.

 ```dart